adrian-kuhn/tree-detection/README.md

 After finishing of all sub processes, the main process is exporting the trees to a file geo database and clip it to the boundary of the canton.

-In the sub processes the las-, dom- and dtm-files are prepared, buffered before the watershed segmentation.
+In the sub processes the LAS-, DOM- and DTM-files are prepared and buffered before the watershed segmentation.

-![Workflow for watershed delineation](doc/watershed_workflow.png) The watershed delineation is executed on the canopy height model extracted from LiDAR and DOM data.
-The delineation will be executed for forest and open field areas with individual settings (`settings/settings.json`).
+![Workflow for watershed delineation](doc/watershed_workflow.png) The watershed segmentation is executed on the canopy height model extracted from LiDAR and DOM data.
+The delineation will be executed for forest and open field areas with individual settings (See `settings/settings.json`).

 Precondition and data
 ---------------------
 The algorithm needs access to the tiled LiDAR point cloud and the tiled DOM and DTM.
 The data should be tiled with **equal raster schema** (e.g. Kartenblatt 1/56).
-The raster tiles should be accessible in a polygon feature class to extract all tiles and cartesian 8-neighborhood.
+The raster tiles should be accessible in a polygon feature class to extract all tiles and the cartesian 8-neighborhood.
 To clip all trees to the boundary of the area of interest, a polygon to this data is additionally required.
-Setup the path to all the data in the configuration file.
+Setup the path to all the data in the settings file.
 The access to all required data will be checked before starting the process.

 There's no need for a big amount of free hard disk space.
 The trees will be exported to CSV files